holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-We need to enter a name for the DNA.
-Let's use:
+Enter a name for the DNA:

 ```text
 forum